Branded Mayhem is now 8gnc.io, the agency arm of BMC (Branded Mayhem Collective LLC)

 The LinkedIn gurus say so.
 The marketing podcasts say so.
 Every competitor seems to be posting daily.

 So you try.
 You write a blog post.
-You film a video.
-You post on LinkedIn.
+Film a video.
+Post on LinkedIn.

 Then a client emergency hits.
 Content stops.
-Two months later, you try again.
-The cycle repeats.
+Two months later, you start again.
+Same cycle.

 This is the content treadmill: bursts of effort followed by months of silence.
-It does not build pipeline.
-It just exhausts you.
+It doesn't build pipeline.
+It just burns you out.

-The solution is not more willpower.
-It is a content engine: a system that produces consistent, high-quality content without requiring your constant attention.
+The fix isn't more willpower.
+It's a content engine (a system that produces consistent, quality content without requiring your constant attention).

 What a Content Engine Actually Is

-A content engine is not a content calendar.
-It is not a list of post ideas.
-It is a production system.
+A content engine isn't a content calendar.
+It's not a list of post ideas.
+It's a production system.

-1. Strategy Layer - What topics, formats, and angles drive pipeline for your specific business
+1. Strategy Layer - What topics, formats, and angles actually drive pipeline for your business

-2. Production Layer - How content gets created efficiently and at quality
+2. Production Layer - How content gets built efficiently and at quality

 3. Distribution Layer - Where content lives and how it reaches your audience

-4. Measurement Layer - What you track to know if it is working
+4. Measurement Layer - What you track to know it's working

-When these four components work together, content flows without you pushing it uphill every week.
+When all four click, content flows without you pushing it uphill every week.

 Why In-House Content Teams Fail

 Most companies try to build content in-house.
-Here is what happens:
+Here's how it plays out.

 Month 1: Excitement.
 You hire a content marketer.
-They are energized.
+They're energized.
 Content starts flowing.

-Month 3: Reality sets in.
+Month 3: Reality.
 The content marketer is also doing email, sales enablement, event support, and random projects.
 Content slows.

 Month 6: Burnout.
-Your content person is stretched thin.
+They're stretched thin.
 Quality drops.
 They start job hunting.

 Month 9: They quit.
 You start over.

-The problem is not the person.
-It is the structure.
-A single content hire cannot do strategy, production, distribution, and measurement while also handling every other marketing task.
+The problem isn't the person.
+It's the structure.
+A single content hire can't do strategy, production, distribution, and measurement while also handling every other marketing task that lands on their desk.

 The Retainer Model Alternative